Exploring barriers to accessing healthcare for autistic adults

 The SPACE framework (Sensory, Predictability, Acceptance, Communication, Empathy) should be clinicians' first port of call for accommodating autistic service users in healthcare settings.

-Statement of interests
+Statement of pursuits

 Links